-Starting in 1998, Lannan Foundation awarded both grants and program related investments (recoverable loans) in support of the Blackfeet Reservation Development Fund (BRDF), which spearheaded a class action lawsuit referred to as the Individual Indian Monies Trust Correction and Recovery Lawsuit (Cobell vs. Salazar).
-The BRDF assisted plaintiffs comprising hundreds of thousands of individual Indians who charged that the US Department of the Interior had for decades grossly mismanaged trust funds it was managing on behalf of those individuals.
+Starting in 1998, Lannan Foundation awarded both grants and program related investments (recoverable loans) in support of the plaintiffs in a class action lawsuit referred to as the Individual Indian Monies Trust Correction and Recovery Lawsuit (Cobell vs. Salazar).
+Spearheaded by lead plaintiff Elouise Cobell (Blackfeet, 1945–2011), the lawsuit claimed that the US Department of the Interior had for decades grossly mismanaged trust funds it was managing on behalf of individual Indians.

-In 2010 President Barack Obama signed legislation approving a $3.4 billion settlement (the Cobell Settlement) that was reached between the attorneys for both the plaintiffs and the defendants.
-The Settlement was meant to resolve this long-running and highly contentious lawsuit regarding the U.S. government’s trust management and accounting of individual American Indian trust accounts.
-Of that amount, $1.5 billion was placed in a common fund to compensate individual Indians who have trust accounts with the Department of the Interior.
-The remaining funds were used to consolidate fractionated lands to be put in trust for tribes.
+In 2010 President Barack Obama signed legislation approving a $3.4 billion settlement that was reached between the attorneys for both the plaintiffs and the defendants.
+Of that amount, $1.5 billion was placed in a common fund to compensate individual Indians who had trust accounts with the Department of the Interior.
+The remaining funds were used to consolidate fractionated lands to be put in trust for specific tribes.

 Background: Since the late nineteenth century the US government has been in charge of a trust fund known as the Individual Indian Monies Trust accounts.
-The trust was established when the U.S. Congress broke up and parceled out land owned by a number of American Indian tribes.
+The trust was established when the U.S. Congress broke up and parceled out aboriginal land that was historically used and occupied by a number of American Indian tribes.

 As early as 1980 government officials knew the trust was being mismanaged, but avoided fixing the problem, perceiving the trust fund beneficiaries had little money or clout to force a cleanup of the system.